Key Takeaways

 Many people assume that body image issues and eating disorders go hand in hand, and they’re not entirely wrong.
 Conditions like anorexia and bulimia are linked to negative thoughts and feelings about one’s body.
 However, there are forms of disordered eating — like pica, ARFID, and orthorexia — that don’t involve body dissatisfaction.

 If you’re living with one of these conditions, know that you’re not alone and recovery is possible.
 At Rula, we’re committed to making therapy more accessible, no matter the mental health concern you’re facing.
 In just a few minutes, you can use our therapist-matching program to find a provider who takes your insurance.
-When you’re ready, you can make your first appointment as early as this week and take the first step.
+When you’re ready, you can make your first appointment as soon as tomorrow and take the first step.

 More From Rula